}

 Far, far, away

-Far away, far away, far away, far away
+Far away, far away, far away far away

-We’re at the MGC School far, far away.
+We’re at the MGC School far far away.

-In 1950 Jill obtained a position as Junior Receptionist/telephonist with American Travel Headquarters in Sydney.
+In 1950 Jill obtained a position as Junior Receptionist/telephonist with American Travel in Sydney.
 According to the reference the firm provided she resigned after three months to take up another position.
 The reference is also a positive one noting that Jill ‘had fully satisfied their exacting requirements’.

 Another reference from 1950 is from the minister of the Presbyterian Church at Punchbowl.
-The minister speaks highly of Jill’s character and notes she is attached to the Young People’s Fellowship Association and attends the regular church services.
+The minister speaks highly of Jill’s character and notes she is attached to the Young People’s Fellowship and attends the regular church services.

 That report is dated 31st January 1951.